numberoverzero/bottom/README.markdown

 # Getting Started

 bottom isn't a kitchen-sink library.
-Instead, it provides an API with a small surface area, tuned for performance and ease of extension.
+Instead, it provides a consistent API with a small surface area, tuned for performance and ease of extension.
 Similar to the routing style of bottle.py, hooking into events is one line.

 ```python
 import bottom